TurbulentDynamics/TDEnvSetup/env_setup/nvidia_docker2_base_ml_container.md

 docker image ls

 #To run the new interactive container
+#Use --privileged if access needed to devices (but unsafe)
 nvidia-docker run -it --shm-size=1g --ulimit memlock=-1 --ulimit stack=67108864 -v /opt/path/to/fast/storage:/ml_data td_base_ml

 #Inside the container, run a few simple tests
 import keras